-Erasmus+ programme has been established by European Commision and it being implemented by Education, Audiovisual and Culture Executive Agency (Executive Agency), National Agencies in Programme countries and National offices in partner countries such is Kosovo.
+Erasmus+ programme has been established by European Commision and it being implemented by Education, Audiovisual and Culture Executive Agency (Executive Agency), National Agencies in Programme countries and by Erasmus+ Offices in partner countries such as Kosovo.

 Kosovo Erasmus+ Office (KEO) assists the Commission, the Executive Agency and the local authorities in the implementation of the Erasmus+ Programme.